awsdocs/amazon-eks-user-guide/doc_source/connector-grant-access.md

    kubectl apply -f eks-connector-console-dashboard-full-access-group.yaml
    ```

-To view Kubernetes resources in your connected cluster, see [View Kubernetes resources](view-kubernetes-resources.md)\.
+To view Kubernetes resources in your connected cluster, see [View Kubernetes resources in the AWS Management Console](view-kubernetes-resources.md)\.
 Data for some resource types on the **Resources** tab isn't available for connected clusters\.